 I cannot emphasise this enough: it’s really important to develop a definition of leadership that is specific to your organisation and your strategy.
 It always amazes me when companies ask for an off-the-shelf leadership framework.
 Since leaders are key competitive advantages, why would anyone want to develop them to be exactly the same as everyone else’s leaders?

 But I do understand the challenge of defining leadership starting with a blank sheet of paper.

 2. Using Generic Leadership Skills

-One source is India.
-In India, many businesses are seeking to double, triple and quadruple their revenues over the next decade, if not sooner.
-In recent years, Indian companies have begun to show great interest in leadership training and development.
+In India, many homegrown businesses are seeking to double, triple and quadruple their revenues over the next decade, if not sooner.
+Companies have begun to show great interest in investing in leadership development.

-In 2008 the Tata Management Training Center (TMTC) and the Center for Creative Leadership (CCL-Asia) published a report called “Developing Future Leaders for High-Growth Indian Companies”.
-This report summarised their research with 71 senior executives from eight high-growth global Indian companies.
+In 2008 the Tata Management Training Center (TMTC) and the Center for Creative Leadership (CCL-Asia) published a report called ‘Developing Future Leaders for High-Growth Indian Companies’.

-- Meaning of Leadership.
-These lessons are distilled from years of experience and result in a leader’s personal formula for success in how to lead self, others, and the business.
+Meaning of leadership: skills and behaviours related to reflecting on experience.
+These lessons are distilled from years of experience, resulting in a leader’s personal formula for successfully leading self, others, and the business.

 A summary of the lessons learned is shown below:

 Are the leadership capabilities any different from those we would expect in a high growth organisation?
 Probably not.
 Can you pick them up and use them for your organisation?
 Definitely not.
 But they provide a helpful framework, serving as a starting point for identifying the leadership capabilities for your own business strategy.